pygos/build/docs/build.md

 For target specific files, a `<BOARD>-<PRODUCT>` directory is created.
 Throughout the build system, this directory is refereed to as *build root*.

-Inside the build root directory a `deploy` and a `deploy-dev` directory are created.
-Binaries built by various packages end up in a sub directory of the former, development headers and static libraries in a sub directory in the later.
+Inside the build root a `deploy` directory is created.
+Build output for each package is deployed to a sub directory named after the package.

 The cross toolchain is stored in `<BOARD>-<PRODUCT>/toolchain`.